 TABLE OF CONTENTS

-As a business owner, the last thing you want to see is a list of credit card declined codes when processing a transaction.
+As a business owner, the last thing you want to see is a credit card decline code when processing a transaction.
 If your business uses a card terminal for payment processing, it’s critical to understand the various bank response codes that may appear on your payment terminal if a card is declined.
 Additionally, these codes can help you determine the reason a customer’s card is not processing.
 And considering over 90% of Americans own a credit card, it’s worth learning a thing or two about.

 This all-in-one guide will help you understand credit card codes and how they impact your business.
 We’ve also collected a list of some of the standard credit card codes that will appear on your payment terminal.
 So, fear not, all of your questions regarding issuer meaning will be answered before you know it!

 First Off, What Are Credit Card Codes?

 At ground level, a credit card code appears on a business’s credit card terminal when a customer goes to pay with a card.
 If the card is declined because of fraud, insufficient funds, or any other errors, most payment terminals will provide you with a credit card decline code.
 This credit card code tells you (the merchant) why the card was declined.

 For example, if the card has reached its expiry date, a specific credit card code will display on your terminal.
 This code helps you and your customer determine the reason the card did not go through.

 In the case that a card is reported stolen or lost, a credit card code will tell you to hold the card and return it to its issuer.
 This type of code helps you protect your business and card owners from fraudulent activity.